WildIFEval: Instruction Following in the Wild: Abstract

 \section{Abstract}

 Recent LLMs have shown remarkable success in following user instructions, yet handling instructions with multiple constraints remains a significant challenge.
-In this work, we introduce \name{} — a large-scale dataset of \numtasksabout{} real user instructions with diverse, multi-constraint conditions.
+In this work, we introduce \name{} -- a large-scale dataset of \numtasksabout{} real user instructions for single-turn constrained text generation, exhibiting diverse, multi-constraint conditions.
 Unlike prior datasets, our collection spans a broad lexical and topical spectrum of constraints, extracted from natural user instructions.
-We categorize these constraints into eight high-level classes to capture their distribution and dynamics in real-world scenarios.
-Leveraging \name{}, we conduct extensive experiments to benchmark the instruction-following capabilities of leading LLMs. \name{} clearly differentiates between small and large models, and demonstrates that all models have a large room for improvement on such tasks.
-We analyze the effects of the number and type of constraints on performance, revealing interesting patterns of model constraint-following behavior.
-We release our dataset to promote further research on instruction-following under complex, realistic conditions.\footnote{\name{} is available at~\url{https://huggingface.co/datasets/gililior/wild-if-eval}.\\The code for replication, along with model predictions and evaluation scores, can be found at~\url{https://github.com/gililior/wild-if-eval-code}.}
+We categorize these constraints into eight high-level classes to capture their distribution and co-occurrence dynamics in real-world scenarios.
+Leveraging \name{}, we conduct extensive experiments to benchmark the instruction-following capabilities of leading LLMs. \name{} clearly differentiates between small and large models, and demonstrates that all models have room for improvement on such tasks.
+Our analysis reveals that as constraint count grows, models' overall success drops sharply while per-constraint success remains stable, indicating a capacity bottleneck in juggling multiple constraints, and that models struggle more with rigid form-based constraints than with softer content-based ones.
+We release our dataset to promote further research on instruction-following under complex, realistic conditions.\footnote{\name{} is available at~\url{https://huggingface.co/datasets/gililior/wild-if-eval}.
+The code for replication, along with model predictions and evaluation scores, is at~\url{https://github.com/gililior/wild-if-eval-code}.}